 Excess contributions made through the 2019 tax year remain eligible for the four year carry forward provision, in addition to any credit earned for new 2020 tax year contributions.

 Please note that only contributions made to the Oregon 529 plan are eligible.

 Oregon Special Medical Subtraction

-If you or a family member is age 65 or older as of December 31, 2019, a portion of that individual’s medical expenses (up to a maximum of $1,800, depending on income) can be subtracted from Oregon taxable income.
+If you or a family member is age 65 or older as of December 31, 2020, a portion of that individual’s medical expenses can be subtracted from Oregon taxable income.
 If this applies to you, you’ll want to keep separate records of each individual’s paid expenses and have them ready at tax time.